VitalikVoicix/firstRepository/README.md

 This will retrieve countries with names containing 'est', like Estonia.

 + **Use the population query parameter.
-The filter searches for countries where the population is less than the provided number, in millions..**
+The filter searches for countries where the population is less than the provided number, in millions.**

 _Example_: `GET /restcountries?population=10`

-Retrieves countries with a population of fewer than 10 million people.Remember, if the population parameter equals 0, no filtering occurs.
+Retrieves countries with a population of fewer than 10 million people.
+Remember, if the population parameter equals 0, no filtering occurs.

++ **Use the order query parameter.
+You can sort countries in ascending or descending order based on their names.**

+_Example_: `GET /restcountries?order=ascend`

+Lists countries in ascending order of their names.

+_Example_: `GET /restcountries?order=ascend`

+Lists countries in descending order of their names.